-Are you looking for ideas to spice up your prayer life?
-There are many creative ideas available on how you can improve your prayer life, ranging from thought-provoking to uplifting.
-Read on for some suggestions.
+Are you looking to spice up your prayer life?
+Here are some creative ideas on how you can improve your prayer life, ranging from thought-provoking to uplifting.

 Prayer walking focuses intercessory prayer on the neighbourhoods, homes and people encountered while walking.
 Christians who practice prayer walking simply walk their communities, block by block, earnestly interceding for the people living on those streets.